Rkrushikesh/Java-Projects---for-Learning-/README.md

  -> PROJECT INFO - ( Take input Numbers of voting candidates based on that it's will take futher information throught the user and after complete all candidates voting it will show the resul / or if it's tie then it will shown result Nota )

+ 3.Temperature Converter : this project contains a java-based Temperature Converter.
+The application provides a user-fiendly interface and ensures accrate conversions.
+ -> PROJECT INFO - (  Temperature Converter application designed to convert Celsius to  1.Kelvin 2.Fahrenheit 3.Rankine 4.Reaumur )